 Nondegree students are not limited to a fixed set of undergraduate courses and are not affiliated with a study-abroad program.

-Since AUC is accredited in both the United States and Egypt, students from U.S. universities are usually able to transfer AUC credits to their home institutions, but please check in advance.
+Since AUC is accredited in both the United States and Egypt, students from U.S. universities are usually able to transfer AUC credits to their home institutions, but students are advised to check in advance.

-- Nondegree students must submit the same application materials as degree-seeking students.
+- Nondegree students must submit the same application credentials as degree-seeking students.